Get "PHP 8 in a Nuthshell" (Soon includes PHP 8.4)

 Bruno

-Bruno is the API client in this list which I feel is a little heavy while using it.
-While it covers most of the basics, I feel it’s a bit cluttered compared to the other clients I mentioned here.
+Bruno is the API client in this list which, in my opinion, is a little heavy while using it.
+While it covers most of the basics, I feel it’s a bit cluttered compared to the other clients I mentioned here but still less cluttered than Postman.

 Even with these shortcomings, Bruno is still worth giving a shot.